xndlnk/microservice-visualization/README.md

 ## Repository structure

-The repository is organized as a mono-repo where each directory in `sources` is a yarn workspace.
+The repository is organized as a mono-repo with Yarn and Lerna.
+Each directory in `sources` is a Yarn workspace.

-- [microservice-system-analyzer](sources/microservice-system-analyzer) is a Node.js library for analyzing microservice systems
+- [microservice-system-analyzer](sources/microservice-system-analyzer) - a Node.js library for analyzing microservice systems
-- [microservice-system-viewer](sources/microservice-system-viewer) is a Docker-based microservice for visualizing systems which are analyzed by the microservice-system-analyzer in a web-based frontend
+- [microservice-system-viewer](sources/microservice-system-viewer) - a Docker-based microservice for visualizing systems in a web browser

 ## Setup

-- first, you need a global installation of the following packages:
+- You need a global installation of the following:
-  - Node.js 8
+  - Node.js v8,
-  - yarn
+  - Yarn,
-  - lerna
+  - Lerna.
-- after that, bootstrap the node package structure with `yarn install`
+- After that, bootstrap the node package structure with `yarn install`.

 ## Publishing a new version